 Prior to the registration process, students are expected to check for holds.
 Holds typically have a contact phone number included in their description.
 To clear a hold, the student must contact the office issuing the hold to find out what must be done to fulfill the obligation(s).

 Holds can be checked at any time by logging on to PioneerWeb.
-Click the myWeb tab, click on Student & Financial Aid and then click on Student Records.
-Finally, click on the View Holds link.
+Click the Student tab, click on Advising and Registration Tools and then click on My Student Profile.
+Finally, click on the Holds link in the top right corner.
 The type of hold is listed along with a contact phone number so that it can be addressed.
 Only the office that placed the hold can remove it.